-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Adams is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Adams is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Adams who work in sales jobs (10.83%), office and administrative support (9.26%), and healthcare (8.83%).
+Unlike some villages, Adams isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Adams are a mix of both white- and blue-collar jobs.
+Overall, Adams is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Adams who work in sales jobs (13.17%), food service (9.92%), and office and administrative support (8.22%).

-Adams is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Adams doesn't have a public transportation system that people use for their commute.

-The per capita income in Adams in 2010 was $26,473, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $105,892 for a family of four.
+The per capita income in Adams in 2010 was $24,951, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $99,804 for a family of four.
 However, Adams contains both very wealthy and poor people as well.

 The most common language spoken in Adams is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.